-Being a stay-at-home mom is one of the best feelings ever but without the right support, you could end up mentally drained by expectations and stress.
+Being a stay-at-home mom is one of the best feelings ever, but without the right support, you could end up mentally drained by expectations and stress.
 The undue pressure for mothers to always have it together is both unfair and borderline cruel.
-A lot of mothers keep living on survival mode until they crumble like a pack of cards and even that comes with its own unfair share of judgement.
+Many mothers keep living on survival mode until they crumble like a pack of cards, and even that comes with its own unfair share of judgment.

-As a stay-at-home mom, coming to the realization that you can’t “do it all” will make you a happier and more productive mother; because whether you’re doing chores all day long or busy working from home or a mix of both, societal pressure would still make you feel like you’re not doing enough.
+As a stay-at-home mom, realizing that you can’t “do it all” will make you a happier and more productive mother; because whether you’re doing chores all day long or busy working from home or a mix of both, societal pressure would still make you feel like you’re not doing enough.

-Defining who you are and what you can handle on a daily basis will help you stay out of becoming depressed.
+Defining who you are and what you can handle daily will help you stay out of becoming depressed.

 What are the triggers that can lead a stay-at-home mom into depression or other mental health issues?

 These are just a few of the triggers that can lead to depression:

 - Being unable to do anything you want to do, when you want to do it

 - Trying to keep up with being placed on an unrealistic pedestal